EU strikes deal on huge farm subsidies, ending three years of negotiations

 The new CAP rules apply from 2023 and do not cover Britain following its exit from the EU.

-“On some points we may have wished for a different outcome but overall I think we can be content with the agreement we have achieved,” EU agriculture commissioner Janusz Wojciechowski said in a tweet.
+“In future, agriculture will not just ensure that farmers have a viable business, that we have a fair price for consumers, but it will also contribute to a greener Europe,” said Portuguese agriculture minister Maria do Ceu Antunes, who represented EU countries in the talks.

+“Small family-run farms will get support,” said Norbert Lins, parliament’s chief negotiator, adding that the deal gives farmers incentives to protect the environment.

-Campaigners and some lawmakers said the deal failed to align farming with EU goals to fight climate change, warning that many of the green measures were weak or made it optional for member states to require farmers to shift to environmentally friendly methods.
+Campaigners and some lawmakers said the deal failed to align farming with EU goals to fight climate change, warning that many measures to encourage farmers to shift to environmentally friendly methods were weak or voluntary.

-Any funds below those limits that are not spent on eco-schemes must be spent on green measures in other areas instead.

-Other agreements included rules requiring EU countries to redistribute at least 10% of CAP funds to smaller farms.
+The rules require EU countries to redistribute at least 10% of CAP funds to smaller farms.
 Countries could dodge this requirement if they use other methods to distribute the funds fairly.

+Countries must hand 3% of subsidies to young farmers, and should use criteria like income tests to define who is an “active farmer” and can receive subsidies - another attempt to stop large businesses sucking up money.

-All farmers’ payments would be tied to complying with environmental rules, such as setting aside 4% of arable land for areas where nature can thrive, or rotating crops annually to boost soil health.
+All farmers’ payments would be tied to complying with environmental rules, such as setting aside 3% of arable land for areas where nature can thrive.

+The deal also creates a 450 million euro crisis fund in case agricultural markets are disrupted by an emergency such as a pandemic.

-EU auditors this week said the current CAP was failing to reduce emissions.
+EU auditors this week said the current CAP had failed to reduce emissions.
 EU agriculture emissions, half of which come from livestock, have not decreased since 2010.

 European Parliament and EU member states must both formally approve the agreement.